 Although you can find sticker autographs for Whitey Ford in some recent high-end products, he is not a prolific signer.
 In fact, many recent products from Panini and Leaf feature Ford cards with cut autographs made from other photos, checks, or letters where he previously added his signature.
 In order to find an on-card, certified autograph of Whitey Ford, you'll have to go back a few years.
 Featured in the set that honors Topps' 50th Anniversary, the 2001 Topps Golden Anniversary autograph cards offer a large and well-designed autograph space.

-Whitey Ford's 1954 Bowman cards features the signature line of his full name "Edward Ford."
-He received the nickname "Whitey" during his minor league days based of his blonde and almost-white hair.
-During his decade plus as the Yankeess ace, Ford would also often be called the "Chairman of the Board," a nickname he would share with Frank Sinatra.
+The Whitey Ford 1954 Bowman cards feature the signature line of his full name "Edward Ford."
+He received the nickname "Whitey" during his minor league days based on his blonde and almost-white hair.
+During his decade-plus as the Yankees ace, Ford would also often be called the "Chairman of the Board," a nickname he would share with Frank Sinatra.